 Minoxidil enhances hair keratinocyte proliferation and activates hDP cells to induce growth factors.
 IGF-1 is among these growth factors, and has been shown to exhibit a potent hair elongation effect.

-- In June 2017, US researchers published a new study that provided significant insights into how minoxidil foam worked via upregulating and downregulating various genes.
-Interestingly, vertex and frontal scalp of patients showed a generally similar response to minoxidil.
-Many online reports suggest that minoxidil might work better in the crown than in the front, but perhaps that is not true based on these findings.
+- In June 2017, US researchers published a new study that provided significant insights into how Minoxidil foam worked via upregulating and downregulating various genes.
+Interestingly, vertex and frontal scalp of patients showed a generally similar response to Minoxidil.
+Many online reports suggest that it might work better in the crown than in the front, but perhaps that is not true based on these findings.

 - In February 2018, South Korean scientists discovered that Minoxidil promotes hair growth through the stimulation of growth factor release from adipose-derived stem cells.
 This growth factor secretion may enhance hair growth by promoting dermal papilla cell proliferation.

 In general, topical Minoxidil is well tolerated in most people at the typical 5% dosage.
 Most people even tolerate higher concentration levels of the drug.
 However, some people will get side effects.